PabloSzx/graphql-ez/packages/plugin/automatic-persisted-queries/README.md

 #### `version`

 The current protocol version.
-If set, the `version` field of the `persistedQuery` extension must match this value, otherwise an error with message `PersistedQueryInvalidVersion` will be raised.
+The `version` field of the `persistedQuery` extension must match this value, otherwise an error with message `PersistedQueryInvalidVersion` will be raised.

 Default: `1`